yog-it/DnnVideoJs/README.md

 # DnnVideoJS
-Play Videos in DNN with VideoJS
+Play Videos in DNN with [VideoJS](https://github.com/videojs/video.js)
+- Embed videos into your site with video.js
+- Include Close Captioning
+- Works with Azure Storage connection

 ## Development Setup
 To clone this repository, first setup the scaffolding.
 It uses [@UpendoVentures](https://github.com/UpendoVentures) yeoman generator-upendodnn.
 To run it, install yeoman `npm install -g yo`.
 Then install Yarn `npm install -g yarn`.
 And finally, install the generator `npm install -g generator-upendodnn`.